bfontaine/quinoa/README.md

 # Quinoa

+## Build

+    $ go build -o quinoa ./main.go

 ## Run

-For now it’s not that interesting:

-    $ go build ./main.go
-    $ ./main

-It should generate `a.out`.
-Then:
+    # code

-    $ ./a.out
+    $ touch foo.qi

+    # compile
+    $ ./quinoa -o foo ./foo.qi

+    # run
-    $ echo $?
+    $ ./foo
-    42

-That’s it!
-It runs on macOS; probably not on other platforms.
+On macOS you need to pass `-ldflags '-lc -lSystem'` when compiling.

+The parsing step is not implemented so it always generates the same object code for now.

 ## Hacking